Antibacterial cleanser (On the skin)

 Kills bacteria on your skin.

-ACAT SUK Kit, ACST Kit, ACT Kit, Active Injection Kit BLM-1, Active Injection Kit BM, Active Injection Kit D, Active Injection Kit DL, Active Injection Kit DLM, Active Injection Kit KL-3, Active Injection Kit KM, Active Injection Kit Ket-L, Active Injection Kit Ketmarc-L, Active Injection Kit L, Active Injection Kit LM-2, Active Injection Kit LM-DEPThere may be other brand names for this medicine.
+ACAT SUK Kit, ACST Kit, Active Injection Kit BLM-1, Active Injection Kit BM, Active Injection Kit D, Active Injection Kit DL, Active Injection Kit DLM, Active Injection Kit KL-3, Active Injection Kit KM, Active Injection Kit Ket-L, Active Injection Kit Ketmarc-L, Active Injection Kit L, Active Injection Kit LM-2, Active Injection Kit LM-DEP, Active Injection Kit LM-Dep-1There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:You should not use this cleanser if you have had an allergic reaction to any of the ingredients.
 If you are not sure what the ingredients are, ask your doctor or pharmacist.
 This cleanser should not be used on a regular basis over large areas of your body.
 Do not use in your eyes, ears, mouth, nose, or genital area.
 This cleanser should not be used on a baby unless your doctor tells you to.